What Is PTSD?

 At Stella, we work with those who have experienced a wide range of traumas.
 With the right insights and the right support, healing is possible.

-Contrary to popular belief, symptoms of trauma is treatable.
+Contrary to popular belief, symptoms of trauma are treatable.
 Pharmaceutical drugs and talk therapy are two of the most popular treatment options.
-Stella is ushering in breakthrough treatments for PTSI that can rapidly relieve the worst PTSI symptoms and lay the foundation for game-changing outcomes and long-lasting healing from trauma.
+Stella is ushering in breakthrough biological treatments for PTSI like DSR SGB and ketamine therapy that can rapidly relieve the worst PTSI symptoms and lay the foundation for game-changing outcomes and long-lasting healing from trauma.

 1. Eugene G.LipovaJaydeep R.JoshiaSarahSandersaKonstantin V.Slavinb A unifying theory linking the prolonged efficacy of the stellate ganglion block for the treatment of chronic regional pain syndrome (CRPS), hot flashes, and posttraumatic stress disorder (PTSD) https://www.sciencedirect.com/science/article/abs/pii/S0306987709000413